We can help you, where appropriate, with

 These are often matters of general employment law, and not specific tax legislation.
 There is an enormous amount of Case Law in this area and is therefore a specialist area.
 The costs if you get it wrong are considerable as well as interest and penalties.

 We do not offer advice on IR35 or an opinion on whether your arrangements will stand up to attack from the Revenue.
-We recommend a cautious approach in this area and that you get independent expert advice on whether or not you are caught by the IR35 legislation and each of your contracts and working arrangements.
+We recommend a cautious approach in this area and that you get independent expert advice on whether or not you are caught by the IR35 legislation on each of your contracts and working arrangements.